minhdao/into-stellar-koa/README.md

 10. Send out activation link to email and activate user account
 11. Fetch user's stellar wallet data and display it
 12. Integrate babel and webpack
+13. Login and logout
+14. Create stellar wallet
-13. To be added later ...
+16. To be added later ...

 ### Try it out: